OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 The `ode45` function is an explicit variable-step integration method based on Runge-Kutta methods.
 It chooses a timestep which is appropriate to the current state of the system.
 If the system undergoes quick or large changes, the integrator will choose a smaller timestep.
 The `ode45` function is therefore not the fastest integration method but very convenient to use.

-We add a function to animate the system in [Python](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/python/simplified/dpc_simple_draw.py) and [Matlab](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/matlab/simplified/dpc_simple_draw.m), and we get this nice simulation (this time from a different starting position than above):
+We add a function to animate the system in [Python](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/python/simplified/dpc_simple_draw.py) and [Matlab](https://github.com/jkoendev/double-pendulum-on-cart/blob/master/matlab/simplified/dpc_simple_draw.m), and we get this nice simulation (this time from a different starting position than above, and with a sinusoidal control input indicated by the red force line):

 ![Simulation with sinusoidal control input](/assets/posts/tut01/sim_two_control@2x.gif)